Free zones

 ★★★★★ 5.0 from 38 Google reviews · UK, Irish & Australian owners

 The Dubai International Financial Centre is a free zone in Dubai built for regulated finance.
-What sets it apart is its legal system: the DIFC runs on common law, in English, with its own independent courts — the DIFC Courts — separate from Dubai's Arabic-language, civil-law onshore courts.
-For international companies, that legal certainty is the real draw (more on it below).
-The quickest way to picture it: the DIFC is Dubai's financial district — Canary Wharf if you know London, Barangaroo if you know Sydney, the IFSC if you know Dublin — and priced like one.
+What sets it apart is its legal system: it runs on common law, in English, with its own independent courts — the DIFC Courts — separate from Dubai's Arabic-language, civil-law onshore courts.
+For international companies, that legal certainty is the real draw.
+It is Dubai's financial district — Canary Wharf, if you know London — and priced like one.

 In short